We are back for a second installment this week, given the moment, to provide you with additional resources.

 White Fragility – Robin Di Angelo

-Intersectionality Matters – in light of current context, strongly recommend starting with What Slavery Engendered: An Intersectional Look at 1619 with Kimberle Crenshaw and Dorothy Roberts
+Intersectionality Matters – in light of the current context, strongly recommend starting with What Slavery Engendered: An Intersectional Look at 1619 with Kimberle Crenshaw and Dorothy Roberts

 City Arts & Lectures, Powerful conversation between Angela Davis and Ibram X. Kendi